moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_databases.md

-# Metis Resources- Databases
+# Databases Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for databases on Metis.
-To learn in detail about the Database as a DataOS Resource, refer to this link.
+To learn in detail about the Database as a DataOS Resource, refer to this <a href="/resources/database/">link</a>.

 </aside>